Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Coffee lovers are always looking for new ways to shake up the old formula, and in recent years, cold brew coffee has become a favorite way to do just that.

 You don’t need any fancy machinery for it.
-In fact, if you have a mason jar and some coffee beans on hand, you’re just about set.
+In fact, if you have a mason jar and some good cold brew coffee beans on hand, you’re just about set.
 Stay with us and we’ll teach you how to make mason jar cold brew.

 What’s cold brew coffee?